shimion/builder/inc/class/readme.txt

 2. Search for "Sandwich"
 3. Install & activate the plugin
 4. Visit any post or page in your frontend
-5. Click the "Edit with Page Builder Sandwich" button on the top of the page and start building your page!
+5. Click the "Edit with No Hassle Builder" button on the top of the page and start building your page!

-If you cannot see the "Edit with Page Builder Sandwich" button on your frontend, please check our [docs for more information about this issue](http://docs.pagebuildersandwich.com/article/14-the-edit-with-page-builder-sandwich-button-doesnt-appear).
+If you cannot see the "Edit with No Hassle Builder" button on your frontend, please check our [docs for more information about this issue](http://docs.pagebuildersandwich.com/article/14-the-edit-with-no-hassle-builder-button-doesnt-appear).

 == Screenshots ==

-1. The frontend Page Builder Sandwich intuitive interface
+1. The frontend No Hassle Builder intuitive interface
 2. Live editing & formatting capabilities
 3. Live editing & rendered shortcode output
 4. Content is still editable in the backend